bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 ---
-title: Leonardo Heaps and Math I wish I knew
+title: Leonardo heaps and Math I wish I knew
 date: '2019-02-15'
 spoiler: I should have actually attended my classes in high school.
 ---

 A couple of weeks ago I ended up on [this page](http://www.keithschwarz.com/smoothsort/) about smoothsort, _thanks [hackernews](https://news.ycombinator.com) you faithful time sync._ Smoothsort is widely considered to be the greatest of the greats when it comes to both execution time and memory.
 It manages $O(n\ lg\ n)$ optimized for $O(n)$ best case and $O(n)$ memory.

-The short story is that it uses an _in-place_ heap sort to achieve this but instead of a boring old binary heap it uses a mighty Leonardo Heap[^1].
+The short story is that it uses an _in-place_ heap sort to achieve this but instead of a boring old binary heap it uses a mighty __Leonardo heap__.

 I will not go in depth about the Leonardo heaps as I want to follow up with a post about implementing all of this in Rust as my _hello world_, instead I will talk about the math behind this wonderfully quirky data structure.

-[^1]:
-    In [his page](http://www.keithschwarz.com/smoothsort/) Keith Schwarz refers to the structure as Leonardo Heaps (plural).
-I disagree because I like to think of the whole data structure as a heap, composed of a series of binary-trees which have sizes equal to Leonardo Numbers.
-This make more sense because he discusses poping and pushing on the whole _list of trees_.

 ### The lesser known Leonardo numbers